lobsang/medialib-server/README.md

 * The player client must be agnostic of physical location of media.
 It does not matter if media is stored on my local hard drive or within the cloud.
 * Gather some experience with RESTful API design.
-* Gather some experience with server side JavaScript, in particular with respect asynchronous code following the node.js paradigm.
+* Gather some experience with server side JavaScript, in particular with respect to writing asynchronous code following the node.js paradigm.
 * Gather some experience with developing a modern web application.